 A 'normal' White-tailed Tropicbird photographed by Jon Hornbuckle.
 Many on Christmas Island have an apricot or golden hue and are known as 'Golden Bosunbirds'.

-Abbott’s Booby (about 3000 pairs, nesting all year round but courting mostly Apr-Sep) and Christmas Island Frigatebird (about 2000 pairs in three colonies at the northern end of the island, nesting mostly Jan-Aug).
+Abbott’s Booby (about 3000 pairs, nesting mainly Jun-Mar, and ranging at sea around the island, north to Java) and Christmas Frigatebird (about 2000 pairs in three colonies at the northern end of the island, nesting mostly Jan-Aug).

 Red-tailed Tropicbird (nesting mostly Nov-Apr), White-tailed Tropicbird (including the endemic ‘golden’ fulvus form, nesting all year round), Red-footed Booby (mostly, if not all, white phase, nesting mostly Apr-Sep), and Great (nesting mostly Jan-Aug) and Lesser (a few) Frigatebirds.

-Brown Booby, Pacific Reef Egret, White-faced Heron, Nankeen Kestrel, White-breasted Waterhen, Brown Noddy (nesting mostly Apr-Sep), Emerald Dove, Asian Koel, Linchi (Glossy) Swiftlet and Island Thrush (erythropleurus).
-Java and Tree Sparrows have been introduced.
+Brown Booby, Pacific Reef-egret, White-faced Heron, Variable (Christmas natalis) Goshawk, Nankeen (Australian) Kestrel, White-breasted Waterhen, Brown Noddy (nesting mostly Apr-Sep), Grey-capped Emerald Dove, Western (Asian) Koel and Island Thrush (erythropleurus).
+Java and Eurasian Tree Sparrows have been introduced.
 Also a chance of rarities which have included Barau’s Petrel, Oriental Plover and Grey Wagtail.

 Blue Crab, Coconut (Robber) Crab (the largest terrestrial arthropod on Earth) and Red Crab.